 Through his consulting company Haseltine Partners LLC, Eric now helps intelligence agencies and the Department of Defense find and apply cutting edge technologies to problems such as counter terrorism and collaborative intelligence analysis.

 Haseltine also consults for Fortune 500 companies, helping them develop breakthrough innovations and business practices.
 He serves on numerous boards, and is an active speaker and writer.
-His new book is Brain Safari.
+He published Brain Safari in 2018 and the true spy thriller The Spy in Moscow Station in 2019.

 He is also co-author, with Chris Gilbert MD PhD, of The listening cure: healing secrets of an unconventional doctor